Hello, I’m Rick Jasperse

 In 2010 I had the Honor to be elected to the Georgia House of Representatives, having the opportunity to sit in the seat of our now Congressman Tom Graves.
 As a Representative for the 11th District in the State House of Representatives, I learned fast I didn’t have all the answers, but I have always been a good listener.
 I enjoy doing the research, asking questions, and doing the best I can to make the right decision for the people of this district.
 I’ve never been afraid to ask the hard questions or take on a job that seemed impossible.
 We need honest folks in Atlanta who don’t go with political agendas other than representing their folks who sent them there.

 I have worked hard to keep government out of your life and as small as we can make it.

 Mark Twain once said, “Loyalty to the country always.
 Loyalty to the government when it deserves it.”
 It is MY goal to work to give us a state government worthy of your support.

 I want to leave you with a quote I learned a long time ago:

 During the next few months we will listen to a lot of words, get a bunch of mail, and be overwhelmed by signs.
 Take time to look at deeds, not words, when you evaluate a candidate.
 Google them and ask them the hard question: “What has this person done in the past?”
 It is a pretty good indicator of what they will do in the future.

 Running for office is a great and humbling honor.
 I look at what my grandfathers and father have done for me, and what I have wanted to do for my three children.
-I am willing to work hard and guarantee that they, too, can have the endless opportunity our country offers.
+I am willing to work hard and guarantee that they, too, can have the endless opportunity that Georgia offers.

-I look forward to meeting you during this campaign.
+I look forward to meeting you.
 Please don’t hesitate to contact me.